logo

 “We had old scores to settle.
 Come on, let’s go!”
 The woman, whom I now definitely recognized as Sonya, urged me to stand up.

 I snorted.
 As always, he was immaculately dressed, wearing a formal black suit, a white shirt, and a bowtie.
 His hair was glossy with brilliantine and pulled back so tightly that it looked carved into his skull with a sharp nail—like in those insanely cheap toy sets of Barbie and Ken.
-I was almost sure he had just taken Jill out—maybe for an opera or something—when his colleagues called him to say that an idiot named Mellrow had embarked on a raid to take over the entire Vietnam army all by himself, and because of that, he was mad at me now.
+I was almost sure he had just taken Jill out—maybe for an opera or something—when his colleagues called him to say that an idiot named Mellrow had embarked on a raid to take over the entire Vietnam army all by himself, and as a result, he was mad at me now.

 “Do you need medical care?”
 Greensboro asked me sympathetically, nodding toward my wounded leg.